SevenShepherd/SevenShepherd.github.io/_posts/2023-03-09-digital-discipleship-dictionaries.markdown

 '''
 ```

 An extra example with some fancy formatting.
-We search for the longest word in the words list using the max built-in tweaked with a lambda expression that instructs it what we are measures as max.
-The longest word *'three'* is returned, we then measure the length and place it within formatted literal string's (f-string) format specification (format_spec) in order to forces the words field to be left-aligned.
+We search for the longest word in the words list using the max built-in, which we tweaked with a lambda expression that defines how we want max to measure the items in the words list.
+The longest word *'three'* is returned, we then measure the length and place it within a formatted literal string's format specification in order to force the words field to be left-aligned.
 All this for the sake of cleanliness.

 ```py
 words    = ["one", "two", "three", "four", "five"]